thisisashwinraj/Kiwi-Power-App-For-Students/README.md

 **Note:** Kiwi app runs on all operating system and environments.
 This app is quick to install and is available for free use.
 The various features of the application have been extended using Azure.
 To use the application, user shall have access to the [Microsoft 365 Admin Centre](https://www.microsoft.com/en-in/microsoft-365/business/office-365-administration) with a global or a [billing administrator](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/manage-billing-access) roles or shall possess an Azure subscription

 ### Files and Folders
-There are a number of app resources, and settings that retain their original not-meant-for-humans treatment, and are not intended to be edited outside of the Power Apps Studio.
+There are a number of app resources, and settings that retain their original 'not-meant-for-humans treatment' and are not intended to be edited outside of the Power Apps Studio.
 The full directory's structure and how to deal with merge conflicts in other files is outlined in this GitHub README.
 The subdirectories critical to the application are as described
 - **Assets:** This directory contains graphic images used in the application.
 ImgBot is used to optimize the image files
 - **Connections:** This includes the directories of various connection instances that are used by this power application
 - **DataSource:** This directory includes all storage group files, that are integrated and used by this power application